 Preventing Insider Threats in Fintech Organizations

-This all-inclusive book looks into how fintech organizations can identify, prevent, and respond to insider threats through a multi-layered security strategy grounded in human awareness, behavioral analytics, and technical safeguards.
+This complete guide explores how fintech organizations can identify, prevent, and respond to insider threats through a multi-layered security strategy grounded in human awareness, behavioral analytics, and technical safeguards.

 Unlike external attacks, insider threats originate from individuals within the organization—employees, contractors, vendors, or partners—who have authorized access to systems and data.
 These threats are difficult to detect because they often exploit legitimate privileges rather than external vulnerabilities.